Ay (pharaoh): Reign of Akhenaten

 This title could mean that he was the father-in-law of the pharaoh, suggesting that he was the son of Yuya and Thuya, thus being a brother or half-brother of Tiye, brother-in-law to Amenhotep III and the maternal uncle of Akhenaten.
 Instead, the title may indicate that Ay was the tutor of Tutankhamun.
 If Ay was the son of Yuya, who was a senior military officer during the reign of Amenhotep III, then he likely followed in his father's footsteps, finally inheriting his father's military functions upon his death.
 Alternatively, it could also mean that he may have had a daughter who married the pharaoh Akhenaten, possibly being the father of Akhenaten's chief wife Nefertiti.
 Ultimately there is no evidence to definitively prove either hypothesis.
 The two theories are not mutually exclusive, but either relationship would explain the exalted status to which Ay rose during Akhenaten's Amarna interlude, when the royal family turned their backs on Egypt's traditional gods and experimented, for a dozen years or so, with an early form of monotheism; an experiment that, whether out of conviction or convenience, Ay appears to have followed under the reign of Akhenaten.

 The Great Hymn to the Aten is also found in his Amarna tomb which was built during his service under Akhenaten.
 His wife Tey was born a commoner but was given the title Nurse of the Pharaoh's Great Wife.
 If she were the mother of Nefertiti she would be expected to have the royal title Mother of the Pharaoh's Great Wife instead; had Ay been the father of Nefertiti, then Tey would have been her stepmother.
 In several Amarna tomb chapels there is a woman whose name begins with "Mut" who had the title Sister of the Pharaoh's Great Wife.
 This could also be a daughter of Ay's by his wife Tey, and it is known that his successor Horemheb married a woman with the name Mutnodjimet.

 Reign of Smenkhare

 There is no explicit evidence to confirm that Ay was the vizier during the reign of pharaoh Smenkhare.
 However, there is also no evidence suggesting that Ay was relieved of his viziership position under the immediately previous ruler, Akhenaten.

 Reign of Neferneferuaten

-It is generally thought that Queen Neferneferuaten ruled independently of a king after the death of her husband Smenkhare.
-Although there is no explicit evidence to confirm that Ay was the vizier during the reign of pharaoh Neferneferuaten, there is also no evidence suggesting that Ay was relieved of his viziership position under reign of the king before her husband, Akhenaten.
+It is generally thought that Queen Neferneferuaten ruled independently after the death of Smenkhare.
+Although there is no explicit evidence to confirm that Ay was the vizier during the reign of pharaoh Neferneferuaten, there is also no evidence suggesting that Ay was relieved of his viziership position under either of her immediate predecessors, Akhenaten or Smenkhare.